warcrimesdocument/warcrimesdocument.github.io/index.markdown

 # I'm being tortured and subjected to serious war crimes.

 I'm writing this message because I'm currently being tortured and subjected to serious war crimes.
-I live in Europe and my life has been destroyed by war criminals of israeli origin.
+I live in Sweden and my life has been destroyed by war criminals of israeli origin.
 They are trying to kill me, completely ruin my life and produce permanent damage to my brain and my body without leaving any evidence behind of what they're doing.

 It is now confirmed that we're at this stage in history where it is possible to remotely control and damage the brain, the body and the bodily organs.
 They are making it very hard for me to write this message.
 I know how this sounds but I can assure you that I'm completely sane and mentally healthy and I can confirm that I'm normal in any way you want.
 There is no doubt about what is happening and I must let people know what they are doing to me.